* denotes Colts Alumni

 Having sold the business (then known as Mission Creative) in 2003, he was between jobs in 2005 when an "opportunity" to help in the Colts office selling Music On The March tickets eventually led to his current position.

-Jeff is so proud of his two kids, Max (a former Colt Cadet and resident of Fort Collins, Colorado) and Maddie (an avid hockey fan, published photographer and student at St. Cloud State University).
+Jeff is so proud of his two kids, Max (a former Colt Cadet and resident of Fort Collins, Colorado) and Maddie (an avid hockey fan and published photographer with a master's degree in sports management).
 He is also quite proud to work side-by-side with his wife, Vicki, trying to make the Colts organization the best it can be.

-As director of youth programs, Vicki is responsible for the operations of the Colts Youth Organization which includes the World Class Colts Drum & Bugle Corps, the Open Class Colt Cadets, and the Colts Summer Band.
-Programs also include PanrhythmiX and Pandemonium steel drum ensembles, and Vocal Fusion, all based at Prescott Elementary School.
-Over 320 young people, grade three through age 21, are now members of a Colts program.
+As director of youth programs, Vicki is responsible for the operations of the Colts Youth Organization, which includes the World Class Colts Drum & Bugle Corps, the Open Class Colt Cadets, and the Colts Summer Band.
+At the 2018 Drum Corps International World Championships, Vicki was awarded the George Bonfiglio Chairperson's Award.
+She was also honored with a Women of Achievement Award for service and support of nonprofit work in May 2018.

-Vicki began working for the Colts in May 2001, and was most recently director of the Colt Cadets serving in that position from 2002-12.
-Besides making sure everyone was the right place at the right time, she spent valuable time working with the Cadets marching staff and strengthening the visual program.
+Vicki began working for the Colts in May 2001, and was director of the Colt Cadets from 2002-2012.
+Besides making sure everyone was in the right place at the right time, she spent valuable time working with the Cadets instructional team and strengthening the visual program.
 In her time as director, she saw the membership grow from a perfectly-proportioned ensemble of 18 (six each of brass, percussion and color guard) to become a DCI Open Class Finalist for the first time in 2010, and repeating that distinction again in 2011 and 2012.
 The Colt Cadets were named Most Improved Corps in DCI's Division II in 2006.

 Vicki played baritone for the Colts in 1994 and 1995.
-She also marched baritone in the 2009 Presidential Inaugural Parade in Washington, DC.
-But her favorite bit of musicianship was on the clarinet as a member of the Wartburg College Concert Band on their 40-day tour of Europe where she soloed during Rhapsody In Blue while sitting on Bach's grave in St. Thomas Church (Leipzig, Germany).
+She also marched baritone in the 2009 Presidential Inaugural Parade in Washington, D.C.
+Her favorite bit of musicianship was on the clarinet as a member of the Wartburg College Concert Band on their 40-day tour of Europe where she soloed during Rhapsody In Blue

 She moved to Dubuque in May 2001 from the English Valleys Community School District, where she served as the 5th-12th grade instrumental music director (as well as "coach" for a variety of sports) from 1998-2001.
 She earned her degree in music education from Wartburg College in Waverly, Iowa.
 Vicki serves as an active educator, clinician, and adjudicator in Iowa and the Midwest.
 She has taught clarinet privately, and has performed with the Waterloo/Cedar Falls and Cedar Rapids Symphony Orchestras.